kyungjae-lee/engineers-notebook/cpp-programming/classes-and-objects.md

 * Created from a class
 * Represents a specific instance of a class
-* Can create many, many objects
+* Can create many objects out of a class
 * Each has its own identity
 * Each can use the defined class methods